MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-line.md

 This article describes what you need to know to configure private lines for users in Microsoft Teams.
 A private line is a second phone number assigned to a user to allow them to make and receive calls from a different number than their primary line.
 Private lines are typically configured for executives who give out the number to only people they wish to receive direct communications from.

-Private lines only support inbound calling.
-When a user makes an outbound call, the call will be made from the user's primary line.
+Private lines only support inbound calling and can't be used to make outgoing calls.
+When a user with a private line makes an outbound call, the call comes from the user's primary line and the user's caller ID and primary telephone number are displayed.

 ## Requirements

 Keep the following requirements for private lines in mind:

 - Users can only be assigned one private line
-- Internal or external reverse number lookup (RNL) should work with private lines (should?)
+- Internal or external reverse number lookup (RNL) **should** work with private lines (should?)
-- Multiple phone numbers must resolve to the same user
-- A unique ringtone or call notification must be provided for private line calls
 - Private lines must be from the same country and the same number type as the user's primary line
-- Users must be voice enabled for private lines
+- Users must be "voice enabled" for private lines

 ### Licensing requirements